tiongjjyi/tp/docs/UserGuide.md

 **Format:** `edit INDEX [n/NAME] [e/EMAIL] [r/REMARK]...`
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed students list.
-* The index **must be a positive integer** 1, 2, 3, ...
+* The index must be a positive integer (1, 2, 3, …​), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
-* At least one of the optional fields must be provided.
+* Optional fields are indicated by square brackets [ ], but at least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after.

 **Examples:**
-* `edit 1 e/e0946283@u.nus.edu` Edits the course and email address of the 1st person to be CS1101S and e0946283@u.nus.edu respectively.
+* `edit 1 t/good` Edits the tag of the first student in the displayed student list to be GOOD.
-* `edit 2 n/Alex Yeoh t/good` Edits the name of the 2nd person to be Alex Yeoh and change the tag to GOOD.
+* `edit 2 n/Alex Yeoh t/average` Edits the name of the second student to be Alex Yeoh and changes the tag to AVERAGE.

 **Command succeeds:** Success message shown, student successfully edited and updated in database, change in GUI.